zzhou718/ClockPetals/README.md

 A bit about the VAST challenge: it's an annual IEEE competition event aiming to advancing visual analytics idea, design, and techniques.
 It usually kick off in late April and ends by mid July.

 Each year VAST challenge provides meticulously synthesized dataset and context story to participants from all over the world and asks them to investigate what the data can tell via visual analytics methods.
 Typically every challenge consists of 2-3 sub challenges (called "mini-challenge") and, maybe, a grand challenge when the mini challenges are connected or in the same context.
 The investigation result (solution) typically should answer 3-5 questions the challenge asks.
-For each question, the solution should presents about 5 visual evidence for supporting the patterns/anomalies the investigation finds.
+For each question, the solution should presents about 5 visual evidence and explanation for supporting the patterns/anomalies the investigation finds.

-In the summer of 2017 (also in 2016 but another story), I worked with two serial-competitor-and-awardee professors in VAST challenge, along with an undergrad developer, a data scientist PhD (remote),and three visual designers.
+In the summer of 2017 (also in 2016 but another story), I worked with two serial-player-and-awardee professors in VAST challenge, along with an undergrad developer, a data scientist PhD (remote),and three visual designers.
 We competed for two mini challenges in parallel.
 I was appointed as the team lead to

 * **manage the design and development iteration**.
 Normally we had 1-2 weekly meetings to report the progress and to discuss/critique the design ideas and their implementation.
 Since the projects were driven by the solution and the design, we started by exploring and massaging the data in the first couple of weeks.
 Meanwhile we brainstormed a lot of design ideas.
 When a design plan including features and visualization forms were determined in the meetings, I setup goals and deadlines for both design and development so that we could present the practical-but-mocked-up progress in the next meeting.